 Boult Wade Tennant with offices in Germany, Spain and the UK will be able to provide the full range of services relating to Unitary Patents as well as European patents and applications.

-Some common questions about the UPC and Unitary Patents are answered below, but do not hesitate to contact Jo Pelly or your usual advisor at Boult Wade Tennant if you need any further information on the UPC or Unitary Patents.
+Some common questions about the UPC and Unitary Patents are answered below.
+In addition, more detailed information is available in our three downloadable guides on Registering for unitary effect, Unitary Patents and the UPC, and how the UPC and Unitary patents affect SPCs.
+Nonetheless, please do not hesitate to contact your usual advisor at Boult Wade Tennant if you need any further information on the UPC or Unitary Patents.